JDBC Sink Connector for Confluent Platform

 • Kafka and Schema Registry are running locally on the default ports.

 Note that if you are running a multi-node Connect cluster, the JDBC connector and JDBC driver JARs must be installed on every Connect worker in the cluster.
-For more information, see JDBC Drivers.
+For more information, see JDBC Connector Drivers for Confluent Platform.

 Install the connector using the Confluent CLI